 How can we help?

 At Humboldt Pest, we will provide you with a variety of solutions to effectively treat and remove any and all bed bugs that may be bothering you with minimal interruption into your life.
 Our team of professionals has access to specialized tools and equipment designed for the quick and efficient eradication and treatment of bed bugs.

 - Step 1: Identification – We will help find the bed bugs and all of their breeding locations while providing you solutions & treatment options guaranteed to be effective.

 - Step 2: Treatment – Our professional technicians will come to your home and safely treat a bed bug infestation.
-Our eradication methods make use of products and systems that ensure that your family will be safe and protected.
+Our eradication methods make use of products and systems that ensure that your family will be protected.

 - Step 3: Ongoing Prevention – We are proud to provide services designed to prevent bed bugs from coming back into your property—specifically designed to keep your commercial business thriving.
 Contact us today to learn more.

 Remember!
 We offer a warranty on all of our services.
 If the pests come back, so do we.
 No extra charge.
 We are confident that the service we provide will keep pests away.
 So rest easy, we're on the job.